Updated: November 8, 2025

 Levy vs Lien

-What Is the Difference Between Lien and Levy?
+What Is the Difference Between Liens and Levies?

 A lien is a legal claim to your assets.
 A levy is the legal seizure of your assets for a tax bill.
 A federal tax lien is a public record of your tax debt that attaches to all of your assets, and if you sell or borrow against them, the IRS has rights to the proceeds.
 A tax levy is when the IRS takes your real or personal property.

-Typically, the IRS doesn't issue a lien unless you owe more than $10,000 in unpaid taxes, penalties, and interest.
+Typically, the IRS doesn't issue a lien unless you owe more than $10,000 in unpaid taxes, penalties, and interest, but the agency may issue federal tax liens for lower amounts of tax debts.
+For example, if the IRS knows that you're filing bankruptcy, they may file a tax lien (not allowed when the courts issue a stay), to alert other creditors about their claim to your assets.
 The IRS files the lien with your county recorder or the Secretary of State, and it attaches to your current and future assets.

 What Are the Effects of Levy Vs. Lien?